-You will be asked about your child’s symptoms and medical history.
+The doctor will ask about your child’s symptoms and health history.
 A physical exam will be done.
+It will focus on the heart.
 The doctor will listen for a grating or rubbing sound in your child’s heart.
-If the condition is severe, there may also be a crackle sound in your child’s lungs.
+There may also be a crackle sound in your child’s lungs.

 Your child's heart activity may be tested.
 This can be done with an electrocardiogram (EKG).

-- Pericardiocentesis—fluid around the heart is removed with a needle
+- Pericardiocentesis to remove fluid around the heart using a needle

-- Pericadiectomy—the sac around the heart is removed—rarely done
+- Pericardiectomy to remove the sac around the heart (rare)

 American Heart Association http://www.heart.org

 Canadian Family Physician http://www.cfp.ca

 Acute and recurrent pericarditis.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/acute-and-recurrent-pericarditis.
 Accessed March 9, 2021.

 Pediatric pericarditis.
 Cincinnati Children's website.
 Available at: http://www.cincinnatichildrens.org/health/info/heart/diagnose/peri.htm.
 Accessed March 9, 2021.

 Pericarditis.
 Seattle Children's Hospital website.
 Available at https://www.seattlechildrens.org/conditions/pericarditis.
 Accessed March 9, 2021.